henricm/ha-ferroamp/README.md

 ## Prerequisites
 - Home assistant `2023.7.x`
 - Enable Ferroamp MQTT by contacting [Ferroamp Support](https://ferroamp.com/sv/kontakt/) to get the username and password for your Energy MQTT broker.
-- Enable MQTT in Home assistant and set the broker to your Ferroamp Energy IP and configure it with your username and password received from Ferroamp (or setup a bridge-connection if you already have an MQTT-server, see the `Configuring Bridges`-section in the [Mosquitto documentation](https://mosquitto.org/man/mosquitto-conf-5.html)).
+-  Add Home assistant [MQTT integration](https://www.home-assistant.io/integrations/mqtt/) and set the broker to your Ferroamp Energy IP and configure it with your username and password received from Ferroamp (or setup a bridge-connection if you already have an MQTT-server, see the `Configuring Bridges`-section in the [Mosquitto documentation](https://mosquitto.org/man/mosquitto-conf-5.html)).

 ### Install using HACS (recommended)
 The repository is compatible with HACS (Home Assistant Community Store).